dswbx/ts-jsonv/README.md

 # simple-jsonschema-ts

-A radically simple and lightweight (1kb minified) TypeScript library for defining JSON schemas with static type inference.
-Nothing more, nothing less.
+A simple and lightweight (5.5kb gzipped) TypeScript library for defining and validating JSON schemas with static type inference.
 The schemas composed can be used with any JSON schema validator, it strips all metadata when being JSON stringified.
+It has an integrated validator that can be used to validate instances against the latest JSON schema draft (draft-2020-12).

 ## Overview